 Tort liability and immunity.
 Traditionally, the legal remedy for patients harmed by health care professionals has been to sue the clinician or organization for malpractice.
 Malpractice suits are based upon claims that the health care that plaintiff-patients received deviated from the standard of care and seek damages against individual clinicians or institutions for the harms caused by substandard care.
 Failure to provide care on the basis of conscience could expose clinicians to tort liability under the classical theory that compensation is required for legally cognizable harms caused by breaches of professional duties of care.
 As the third author has argued in more detail elsewhere, the content of professional advice is determined by the profession, and departures may result in liability for harm when the departure is based on justifications exogenous to professional knowledge.
-Others have used informed consent doctrine to suggest that clinicians have a common law duty to disclose beliefs that constrict the scope of their practice as part of the duty of informed consent, which requires disclosure of the risks and benefits of a proposed course of treatment and any alternatives.
+17 Others have used informed consent doctrine to suggest that clinicians have a common law duty to disclose beliefs that constrict the scope of their practice as part of the duty of informed consent, which requires disclosure of the risks and benefits of a proposed course of treatment and any alternatives.
+16 precluded these claims by immunizing objecting clinicians and entities.

-Although there are colorable legal claims to hold religious or moral objectors, whether individual or institutional, liable for patient harms when they deviate from professional practice based on conscience, state law has largely precluded these claims by immunizing objecting clinicians and entities.
 New Hampshire and Vermont are the only states without a health care conscience law.
 A recent study of conscience law in the context of reproductive health care shows that 46 states have conscience laws protecting clinician or institution refusals to participate in abortions, of which 37 provide immunity from civil liability.
 Some of these states even extend immunity to emergency situations when the life of the pregnant person is at risk.
 Thirty of these states also protect clinicians and institutions from "disciplinary action."
-Even when state statutes are silent as to immunity, judges deciding claims that stand or fall based upon compliance with a standard of care may interpret these conscience protection statutes as modifications of the standard of care that would negate any duty to patients to provide or refer out an "objectionable" service.
+Reven when state statutes are silent as to immunity, judges deciding claims that stand or fall based upon compliance with a standard of care may interpret these conscience protection statutes as modifications of the standard of care that would negate any duty to patients to provide or refer out an "objectionable" service.
 Consequently, patients who suffer harm as a result of a conscientious refusal to provide care would have tort remedies only in a small minority of states that do not have conscience protection statutes.